Patient education: Type 2 diabetes mellitus and diet (Beyond the Basics)

 Carbohydrates have a direct impact on the blood glucose level whereas proteins and fat have little to no impact.
 Eating a consistent amount of carbohydrates at each meal can help to control blood glucose levels, especially in people who take oral diabetes medications or long-acting insulin (eg, NPH).

 Carbohydrate counting — A dietitian usually helps to determine the number of carbohydrates you need at each meal and snack, based upon an individual's usual eating habits, diabetes medications, body weight, nutritional goals, and activity level.
-In most people, between 45 and 65 percent of the day's total calories should come from carbohydrates.
+In most people, between 45 and 55 percent of the day's total calories typically come from carbohydrates; however, there is controversy about the optimal amount of carbohydrate consumption.
 The way carbohydrates are divided up for each meal or snack is based upon personal preferences, meal timing and spacing, and type of diabetes medications (table 1).

 The number of carbohydrates in a food can be determined by reading the nutrition label, consulting a reference book or website, carrying a database on a personal digital assistant (PDA), or using the Exchange system.
 Restaurants usually have this information available upon request.
 (See 'Where to get more information' below.)